5 Costly ISO 9001 Mistakes – and How to Avoid Them

 If documents aren't necessary to support the operation of the business or improve the way things are done, then reassess their usefulness and either revise or discard them.

-In the early years of ISO 9001, excessively bureaucratic quality management systems were often the norm.
+In the early years of ISO 9001, excessively bureaucratic quality management systems were the norm.
 Few people really understood the ISO standard, and it was common for organizations and consultants to churn out ridiculous amounts of documentation.
+In fact, the top errors in ISO 9001 documentation have always been over-documentation without practical value for the user.
 Sure, the organizations got certified, but the resulting bureaucracy made the QMS a nightmare to manage and gave rise to the myth that ISO 9001 systems are a hindrance rather than a help.

-These days things have changed and streamlined systems are quite common, but some companies still make the mistake of overly documenting their processes and creating systems that are too complex and difficult to maintain.
+These days things have somewhat changed and streamlined systems are more common, but overly documenting their processes and creating systems that are too complex and difficult to maintain remain the most common ISO 9001 certification mistakes small businesses make.

 If you can honestly say you don't need any procedures, work instructions, forms or checklists to support your QMS, then perhaps you don't need to document anything.
 But it's worth noting that while you don't need procedures and work instructions, you still need to keep records to show that you meet the requirements of your QMS.
 The key to not creating too many documents is to evaluate the need for each one by asking questions like: